vadrian89/refugee_help/README.md

 Though I found out a Wordpress website exists already (refugees.ro), with similar capabilities of what I want to build, I want something better, with more functionalities and cross-platform (mobile + web).

 From my talks with hands-on people, there is a need of such an app, to help volunteers organize better.
+There were reported cases were refugees were taken and the "volunteer" drivers asked them money.
+With this app people can organize better and reduce these kind of incidents.

-Features which I want initially to implement:
+Features which are needed initially:
 - registration and sign in using e-mail + password, Google and Apple ID;
 - volunteers will be able to add their services and availability, each with their unique data;
-- everyone can see on a map what volunteers can offer with realtime availability; without registration;
+- there will be a dispatcher which assigns refugees to volunteers and has access to a realtime database of volunteers and their offerings;
 - the app will be available in multiple languages; priority languages are english & romanian, with the hope of finding translators for other languages (such as: polish, hungarian, ukrainean, etc);

 Features which I want to implement after the initial launch:
+- everyone can see on a map what volunteers can offer with realtime availability; without registration;
 - refugees can add their needs, based on what volunteers can offer (housing/food/transportation/etc);
-- volunteers can see the needs and can contact them; refugees will receive push notifications if someone can fulfill the need;
+- volunteers can see the needs and can contact them directly;
-- find refugee: by name/email/phone number; this is for those registered to be able to find their loved ones;

 Coding info:
 - [Bloc](https://pub.dev/packages/flutter_bloc) package will be used for state management;